-Like other platforms and exchanges that use blockchain technology, Stellar is a decentralized system spread across multiple servers.
+Like other decentralized platforms and exchanges that use blockchain technology, Stellar is spread across multiple servers.
 This means that the activity carried out on Stellar is not monitored by a singular source.

 Stellar began in 2014 when Jed McCaleb left Ripple, a platform he co-founded, to create a new financial system.
 McCaleb and former lawyer Joyce Kim launched Stellar as a platform for the everyday user.
 Soon after, Stripe’s CEO collaborated with McCaleb and Kim to create the nonprofit Stellar Development Foundation.

 Stellar has experienced many growth spurts, such as when Mercado Bitcoin announced its use of the platform.
 In less than a year, Stellar housed almost 3 million user accounts.
 Since that time, Stellar has built a network of partners that includes Flutterwave and MoneyGram.

 While the Stellar platform is open to all representations of money and cryptocurrency assets, it does provide its own digital currency called lumens, or XLM, which is the foundation of the network.

 Lumens are most often used to pay transaction fees on Stellar.
 However, lumens also act as the intermediate currency that allows Stellar users to execute trades quickly.